Lynnette Wright, MS, LCPC, NCC, CADC

 BC-TMH- Board Certified- Tele Mental Health Provider

-Ms. Wright is a third-year Clinical Psychology doctoral student at Illinois School of Professional Psychology at National Louis University.
-Prior to her admission to the doctoral program, she completed a Master of Science degree in Clinical Mental Health Counselor leading to her becoming a Licensed Clinical Professional Counselor in the State of IL.
+Lynnette is a third-year Clinical Psychology doctoral student at the Illinois School of Professional Psychology at National Louis University.
+Prior to her admission to the doctoral program, Lynnette completed a Master of Science degree in Clinical Mental Health Counseling, which led to her becoming a Licensed Clinical Professional Counselor in the state of Illinois.

-Ms. Wright’s current focus today is researching, addressing and reducing the barriers and stigma of mental health care.
-Her hope is to continue to work along side patients to positively change their overall quality of life.
-Ms. Wright has experience working with all ages and different areas of mental health, including substance abuse.
-In treatment, Ms. Wright uses a client-centered, strengths-based perspective to work together toward treatment goals and desires with a firm understanding that each client is the best expert of their own life.
+Lynnette’s current focus is researching, addressing, and reducing the barriers and stigma surrounding mental health care.
+Her hope is to continue working alongside patients to positively change their overall quality of life.
+Lynnette has experience working with individuals of all ages and in various areas of mental health, including substance abuse.
+In treatment, Lynnette uses a client-centered, strengths-based perspective to collaborate with clients toward achieving their treatment goals, with a firm belief that each client is the best expert of their own life.

 Issues Treated